Arfajah: Biography

-According to Ahmad Jawdat Pasha who quoted Waqidi, Arfajah grew up in wealthy family, and was known as an gifted orator.
+According to Ahmad Jawdat Pasha who quoted Waqidi, Arfajah grew up in wealthy family, and was known as a gifted orator.
 Arfajah also has powerful martial prowess as he is said to be skilled in sword fighting and equestrian methods, while also possessed good social skills.

-Arfajah preserved his position as Companions of the Prophet, as he met Muhammad in his lifetime. which was attested by Umar ibn al Khattab, that Arfajah had met Muhammad at least once and profess Islam during the prophet's lifetime.
-He even also narrated a Hadith directly from Muhammad.
+Arfajah is accounted a companion of Muhammad, as he met Muhammad.
+Umar ibn al Khattab attested that Arfajah had met Muhammad at least once and professed Islam during the Muhammad's lifetime.
+Arfajah narrated a Hadith directly from Muhammad.